lebusa/lebusa/README.md

 ## About me 👨🏽‍💻

 I am a **tech lead** in my organisation, overseeing all aspects of ICT.
+-  💭 Architecting solutions to problems of the business.

 I'm also a **software engineer** - I build **frontend, backend, fullstack, media and API projects**, mostly leaning towards the **Node.js** stack.
 I also have an interest in **big data**, **devops**, **cloud** and **high performance computing**, and specialize in **immersive audio**.